 Historically, Keltys UMC Lufkin has reflected its predominantly white, middle-class neighborhood, but the world around them has changed.
 Today, the church is surrounded by a diverse community, many of them immigrants.
-Parents are often working multiple jobs to keep families afloat.
-As a result, children often spend long stretches of time alone.
+Parents are often working multiple jobs to keep their families afloat, leaving children to care for themselves in their absence.
 As a member of the community, Doran saw a need and responded.
 “I just opened the door of communication with the kids,” Doran said.
 “They come talk to me.”

 Doran’s outreach to neighborhood children lay the foundation for further ministry.
 When church members realized children were going hungry because they were home alone for long periods of time, they began cooking classes for them.
 As many as forty children have descended upon the church to learn how to make simple meals from common pantry items.

 Filling in the Gaps

 Keltys UMC is acutely aware that another way they can serve these children is to continue to facilitate positive connections between them and law enforcement.
 The church hosts neighborhood block parties in which law enforcement and firefighters are invited to join the community for good food and live music.

 The church is also an active presence in the neighborhood elementary school.
 Members read with students and help them with their schoolwork.
 When school administrators realize a child is in need, they turn to Keltys UMC to provide food, clothing, and blankets for struggling families.